Praveen76/Face-mask-detector-using-RetinaNet-model/README.md

 **Note**: Kindly note that I've tested it on a very small Dataset with very minimal epochs.
 You'll need much larger dataset and epochs to get better results and accuracy.

 # Instructions for Installation
-Download Dataset from the above Link and store the files in the data folder.
-Run any of the Python notebook according to the task desired

 **Dependencies:**
 * numpy: 1.18.1